spack/spack/lib/spack/docs/pipelines.rst

 This sub-command is responsible for ensuring a single spec from the release environment is up to date on the remote mirror configured in the environment, and as such, corresponds to a single job in the ``.gitlab-ci.yml`` file.

+Rather than taking command-line arguments, this sub-command expects information to be communicated via environment variables, which will typically come via the ``.gitlab-ci.yml`` job as ``variables``.

 ------------------------------------
 A pipeline-enabled spack environment